ArthurBernard/Trading_Bot/README.md

 By order of priority:

-- `strategy_manager.py`:
-    - Unit tests.
+- General:
+     - Clean and standardize different loggers and log files;
+     - Make a documentation;
 - `bot_download_data.sh` shell to request data and verify that it runs fine.
-- `bot_strategies.sh` shell script to run and verify that all strategies run fine.
 - `bot_manager.sh` shell script to run and verify that all bots run fine.
-- `data_requests.py`:
-    - To create method: Differents kind of requests;
-    - To create method: Save data;
-    - To finish method: Special iterative method;
-    - To create method: sort and clean data;
-- `data_request.py`:
-    - To create method: Load data;
-    - To create method: Get ready data;
 - `orders_manager.py`:
-    - To create method: Set history orders;
+    - Method: Set history orders;
-    - To create method: Get available funds;
+    - Method: Get available funds;
-    - To create method: Verify integrity of new orders;
+    - Method: Verify integrity of new orders (if volume to order is available);
-    - To create method: (future) split orders for a better scalability;
+- `execution_order.py`: Algorithm of execution order (not just 'submit and leaves').
+Something like vwap or twap.
+- `result_manager.py`:
+    - Function: compute performance of a strategy
+    - Object: special logger